monkoose/neocodeium/README.md

 - `NeoCodeiumBufDisabled` - triggers when the NeoCodeium plugin is disabled for a buffer
 - `NeoCodeiumCompletionDisplayed` - triggers when NeoCodeium successfully displays a completion item as virtual text
 - `NeoCodeiumCompletionCleared` - triggers when NeoCodeium clears virtual text and completions
+- `NeoCodeiumLabelUpdated` - triggers when number of suggestions has changed (suggestions label is updated) This event sends label text as it's data.
+You can access it in autocmd callback with `ev.data` - see example in the Tips secsion.

 <br>